MartinYeung5/hackathon_project/README.md

 #### NFT Usage
 ##### 1. Membership
-* User can record the donation record, can recieve profit from us, can have further applicaiton related to other NFT project and metaverse.
+* User can record the donation record, can recieve profit/color pen from us, can have further applicaiton related to other NFT project and metaverse.

 ## C. Implementation